 Costs vary according to the program you choose.
 It’s best to talk to Sensei to find a membership package that best suits you.

-The Ontario Karate Federation (OKF) is the provincial sport organization recognized by Karate Canada and Sport Canada.
+Karate Ontario is the provincial sport organization recognized by Karate Canada and Sport Canada.
 The OKF provides our insurance and is our link to the World Karate Federation and the Olympic movement.

 Belt exams (rank gradings) are optional.
 Ranks (white belt, yellow belt, orange belt, green belt, blue belt, brown belt, and black belt) are a great way to mark progress in the art.

 Anytime – we look forward to meeting you.
 There is no time like the present – start today!

 Yes – members must be at least 8 years old (or close).
-5-7 year old participants can join with a parent/guardian as part of the Oyako (parent/child) class.
 There is no upper limit.

 Classes are taught primarily in English.
 Japanese terms are used to describe karate techniques and translations are provided.
 Sensei is perfectly bilingual and is happy to address you in French.

 You can attend as many classes as you wish.

 You can attend as few classes as you wish.
 Just remember that improvement is achieved through regular practice.

 Karate students wear a white karate gi.
 A gi is included in your membership package but you can always purchase another one – see Sensei.
 If you are just trying it out you can wear comfortable workout attire (track pants and a T-shirt).